 “(B) “Chinatown neighborhood” means the parcels, squares, and lots within and along the boundary of the following area: Beginning at the intersection of I Street, NW, and Massachusetts Avenue, NW; continuing southeast along Massachusetts Avenue, NW, to 4th Street, NW; continuing south along 4th Street, NW, to H Street, NW; continuing west along H Street, NW, to 5th Street, NW; continuing south along 5th Street, NW, to E Street, NW; continuing west along E Street, NW, to 10th Street, NW; continuing north along 10th Street, NW, to H Street, NW; continuing east along H Street, NW, to 9th Street, NW; continuing north along 9th Street, NW, to I Street, NW; continuing east along I Street, NW, to the intersection with Massachusetts Avenue, NW.

-“(C) “Commercial property” means income-producing property as identified under zoning classifications, that would allow for such uses as office buildings, retail stores, restaurants, and service facilities pursuant to Chapter 7 of Title 11 of the District of Columbia Municipal Regulations.

-“(D) “Entity” shall have the same meaning as provided in § 29–101.02(10).
+“(C) “Entity” shall have the same meaning as provided in § 29–101.02(10).

-“(E) “Long-term lease” means a fixed-term rental agreement with a lease period of no fewer than 5 years, exclusive of options.”.
+“(D) “Long-term lease” means a fixed-term rental agreement with a lease period of no fewer than 5 years, exclusive of options.”.

-SUBTITLE T. NATIONAL THEATER ACQUISITION
+SUBTITLE T. NATIONAL THEATRE ACQUISITION

 Sec.
 2191.
 Short title.

-This subtitle may be cited as the “National Theater Acquisition Act of 2024”.
+This subtitle may be cited as the “National Theatre Acquisition Act of 2024”.

 Sec.
-2192. (a) The Mayor is authorized to acquire the National Theater in Square 254, Lot 7007 for market value at a cost not to exceed $5.3 million dollars inclusive of the purchase price and closing costs.
+2192. (a) The Mayor is authorized to acquire the National Theatre in Square 254, Lot 842 for market value at a cost not to exceed $5.3 million dollars inclusive of the purchase price and closing costs.

 (b) Subsequent to the acquisition described in subsection (a) of this section, notwithstanding An Act Authorizing the sale of certain real estate in the District of Columbia no longer required for public purposes, approved August 5, 1939 (53 Stat.
 1211; D.C.
-Official Code § 10-801 et. seq.), or other provision of law, the Council authorizes the Mayor to enter into a 99-year lease of the National Theater to the National Theater Foundation.
+Official Code § 10-801 et. seq.), or other provision of law, the Council authorizes the Mayor to enter into a 99-year lease of the National Theatre to the National Theatre Foundation.

-(c) The Council authorizes a development and finance agreement to be entered into between the Mayor and the National Theater Foundation that provides for payments by the District to the National Theater Foundation for the rehabilitation of the National Theater.
+(c) The Council authorizes a development and finance agreement to be entered into between the Mayor and the National Theatre Foundation that provides for payments by the District to the National Theatre Foundation for the rehabilitation of the National Theatre.

 SUBTITLE U. DMPED GRANTS